apache/geronimo/assemblies/j2ee-jetty-server/src/var/config/README.txt

 property.

-The configuration XML file lists the serialized configurations in the config-store to be started.
-For each configuration configured to be started in the config.xml file, Geronimo looks up a serialized configuration by reading the geronimo/config-store/index.properties file that maps a configuration name to geronimo/config-store/n directory (where n is a numbered directory name).
+The configuration XML file lists the serialized configurations in the repository to be started.
+For each configuration configured to be started in the config.xml file, Geronimo loads a serialized configuration from under the geronimo/repository directory.

 A configuration can be marked as not to be loaded by setting the "load" attribute to "false" on the "configuration" element for a configuration.